Scags/TF2C-Crash-Fixes/README.md

 Requires [DHooks with Detours](https://forums.alliedmods.net/showpost.php?p=2588686&postcount=589)

-## Beware Windows Users! ##
-Windows is untested for each plugin, so use at your own risk!

 ### tf2ccmdfix.smx ###
 Fixes a crash where players could intentionally crash a server with a malformed command.